The Global AI Race – Top AI Startups Around the World

 Japan has long been a digital innovator and is considered the world leader in robotics today.
 It was the second nation after Canada to adopt a national AI strategy in March 2017, a strategy which focuses on AI applications for productivity, health, and mobility.

-The top 10 AI startups of Japan all hail from Tokyo, but this where the similarity stops.
+The top 10 AI startups of Japan all hail from Tokyo, but this is where the similarity stops.
 Startups on the list work on totally different applications of AI that include Internet of Things, big data, autonomous vehicles, fintech, optical character recognition, and of course robotics.
 All of these aspects provide a broad variety of use cases in many industries, in line with the national AI strategy’s aim to build a whole AI ecosystem where artificial intelligence algorithms speak to each other by 2030.

 While there are two countries called Korea, we quickly decided to cover South Korea after paying a visit to its low-tech northern cousin.
 Similar to Japan, South Korea, is home to many leading technology conglomerates like Samsung and LG.